lambdacasserole/gingami/README.md

 ![preview.gif](preview.gif)

 ## Acknowledgements
-This whole thing is based very (very, very) heavily on [this VB.NET article](https://www.codeproject.com/Articles/409988/%2FArticles%2F409988%2FBeginners-Starting-a-2D-Game-with-GDIplus) over on CodeProject.
+The core of this thing is heavily informed by [this VB.NET article](https://www.codeproject.com/Articles/409988/%2FArticles%2F409988%2FBeginners-Starting-a-2D-Game-with-GDIplus) over on CodeProject.